 , that returns the sum of every digit in the string

 given a string representing some floating-point number.At Tesla, you will deal with diverse data sets and may encounter tasks requiring efficient handling of numerical data.
-This question test your problem-solving skills, coding proficiency, and attention to detail.
+This question tests your problem-solving skills, coding proficiency, and attention to detail.

 How to Answer